-This route is incredibly scenic.
+Our Boulder realtors love this route because it’s incredibly scenic!
 The Colorado Rockies are your background for the whole ride.
 For a quick “pick me up” take a pitstop in Hygiene at the General Store.
 Their cookies and cinnamon rolls are the stuff dreams are made of.

 6. NCAR Hill Repeats:

 - 5.7% grade